What is ECMO?

 There is also a significant investment needed in ECMO education for the development of training guidelines for all involved disciplines participating in the management of ECMO patients.
 These guidelines need to be established in the initial planning of a new ECMO program.
 For further reference, the Extracorporeal Life Support Organization (ELSO) also has established comprehensive recommended guidelines that provide a clinical foundation for the support of ECMO therapy.

 The development of an ECMO program is multifaceted and entails more than organizing interested providers and purchasing the hardware necessary for support.
 It takes strong leadership from physician leaders, nursing leaders, and administrative leaders ideally working in a triad leadership model.
-The initiation of an ECMO program takes a multidisciplinary team, needs to be based on the clinical needs of the patients served, requires advanced clinical capabilities and decision-making, and have clear pathways for patient care to make it high quality and financially sustainable.
+The initiation of an ECMO program takes a multidisciplinary team, needs to be based on the clinical needs of the patients served, requires advanced clinical capabilities and decision-making, and has clear pathways for patient care to make it high quality and financially sustainable.
 The optimization of outcomes must remain a priority, and infrastructure needs to be in place to safeguard the monitoring of clinical outcomes and ensure benchmarking against peer groups and national programs.
 Tracking of outcomes data is a key component of gauging program growth and success.
 ELSO provides a mechanism for tracking and benchmarking outcomes for ECMO programs (https://www.elso.org/Home.aspx).
 Programs will also need an established formal case presentation and review process.
 Lastly, quality initiatives need to be established from the onset of the program.

 Kent, C.; Extracorporeal organs could save the sickest patients from Covid-19; August 19, 2020.
 Accessed online December 2, 2021, at: https://www.medicaldevice-network.com/features/ecmo-covid-19-2/